MASCOT Family Role

 PURPOSE

-For Self: take on the ‘bad-guy’ role to protect the addict or other main trouble-maker from having to face his/her pain, their sacrifice given as a love-offering
+For Self: their sacrifice given as a love-offering, taking on the ‘bad-guy’ role to protect the addict or other main trouble-maker from having to face his/her pain

 IMP: An in-your-face refusal to comply with a parent’s direct or unspoken demand for perfection-ism